Leicester Archives: Anti war

 stop the War (which the Socialist Party is part of) sent 14

 coaches, but thousands more went by car, bus and train from Leicester.
-This was part of a worldwide weekend of protest that

 involved up to 30 million people in over 600 different cities.
 Reports